Shikhajain3006/Credit_Inventory_Management/Readme.md

 2.  **Fork the Repository**: If you wish to contribute code, fork this repository to your own GitHub account.
 3.  **Create a Pull Request**: Make your changes in your forked repository and submit a pull request back to the `main` branch of this repository.
 Provide a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file in the repository for full details.

 -----